taplytics/Taplytics-Android-SDK/README.md

 ### **Current Version: [1.20.0](https://github.com/taplytics/Taplytics-Android-SDK/releases/latest)**

-## Note: Update avaialble for android Oreo Push Notificiations.
-Please see docs (links)
+## Note: Update available for Android Oreo Push Notifications.
+Please see docs for updates.

 ## Getting Started
 _How do I, as a developer, start using Taplytics?_